aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/other-compression-techniques/_index.md

 ## Introduction

-If you're a .NET developer looking to **how to open GZip archive** and expand your toolbox with modern compression methods, you’ve come to the right place.
+If you're a .NET developer looking to **how to open gzip archive** and expand your toolbox with modern compression methods, you’ve come to the right place.
 Aspose.Zip for .NET provides a clean, high‑performance API that lets you work with GZip files, memory streams, LZMA compression, and even ZIP entries protected by different passwords.
 In this tutorial series we’ll walk through each technique step‑by‑step, explaining why it matters and how you can apply it in real‑world projects.

 ## Quick Answers
 - **What is the primary way to open a GZip archive in .NET?** Use `Aspose.Zip`’s `GZipArchive` class to load the stream directly.